ReinhardStrauch/Overlay-Wrapper/README.md

 This wrapper template app copies the bitSyko-overlays.zip from /assests to /sdcard at 1st.
-Then the zipfile will be extracted to the well known /sdcard/SykoPath-Overays - folder (all overla.apk(s) into their right place/categories)...
+Then the zipfile will be extracted to the well known /sdcard/SykoPath-Overlays - folder (all overlay.apk(s) into their right place/categories)...